Data science deep dive: Using the RevoScaleR packages with SQL Server

-You must also install the RevoScaleR packages and related providers in your R development environment.
-The easiest way to do this is to install Microsoft R Client or Microsoft R Server (Standalone).
-For more information, see Set Up a Data Science Client
+You must install the RevoScaleR packages and related providers on the computer used as the R development environment.
+The easiest way to do this is to install Microsoft R Client, Microsoft R Server (Standalone), or Machine Learning Server (Standalone).

 Other versions of Revolution R Enterprise or Revolution R Open are not supported.

-An open source distribution of R, such as R 3.2.2, will not work in this tutorial, because only the RevoScaleR functions can use remote compute contexts.
+An open source distribution of R cannot be used in this tutorial, because only the RevoScaleR functions can use remote compute contexts.

 Additional R Packages

-For this tutorial, you will need to install the following packages: dplyr, ggplot2, ggthemes, reshape2, and e1071.
+In this tutorial, you install the following packages: dplyr, ggplot2, ggthemes, reshape2, and e1071.
 Instructions are provided as part of the tutorial.